angpham/Analyzing-Music-Popularity/README.md

 Since it would be in the best interest of a record company to consistently produce popular songs, being able to use a song’s audio features to predict if it will be a hit or not will aid in making managerial decisions regarding which songs to produce.

+## Additional Datasets
+The original dataset spotify_tracks was too large to upload to GitHub.
+Please use the following link to download the dataset:  https://www.kaggle.com/saurabhshahane/spotgen-music-dataset